portellam/deploy-VFIO/README.md

 ## Description
-Ultimate scripts for a seamless, intuitive, and automated VFIO passthrough setup.
-Run any OS with real hardware, under a virtual machine, in the Linux desktop of choice.
+Ultimate scripts for a seamless and automated VFIO (PCI passthrough) setup.
+Run any OS with real hardware, under a virtual machine, in the Linux desktop of your choice.

-Protect your files and desktop from untrusted hardware, unknown software (spyware/malware/abandonware), and other security vulnerabilities (modern Windows telemetry or legacy, unsupported OS).

 ## How-to
 To install, execute: